wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 Known problems:
-*Sometimes after downloading the campaign, some of the images are not shown correctly.
+* Sometimes after downloading the campaign, some of the images are not shown correctly.
 Before reporting a bug to me, try quit the wesnoth program completely and then start it again.
 If this won't help, contact me.
+  Clearing wesnoth cache also helps.

 What this file contains: the credits and acknowledgments; how you can thank us;
 the ideas for new campaigns.
 Probably the only campaign with such a huge readme